dkmarkell/SimpleRedditFeed/README.md

 If this app were to be continued, I would have used the jetpack Paging library to implement an infinite scroll.

 The Feed Item page could contain a lot more information - but UIs take time to design and I don't think would have showcased much more technical ability.
 Getting more information to display from Reddit, would have just been a matter of adding more fields to the Data Transfer Objects and Moshi would have done the conversions.

 And finally, libraries that I chose to use:

-Retrofit: for the HTTP client to do the GET request from Reddit.
+<b>Retrofit:</b> for the HTTP client to do the GET request from Reddit.
-Moshi: for parsing and converting the JSON objects to Kotlin objects.
+<b>Moshi:</b> for parsing and converting the JSON objects to Kotlin objects.
-Glide: for loading images from the web, and to sync loading images with the lists's RecyclerViews
+<b>Glide:</b> for loading images from the web, and to sync loading images with the lists's RecyclerViews.
-Room: for offline persistent storage.
+<b>Room:</b> for offline persistent storage.
-Jetpack Navigation: for fragment transitions and passing arguments between fragments.
+<b>Jetpack Navigation:</b> for fragment transitions and passing arguments between fragments.
-Coroutines and LiveData: for asynchronous IO and binding data to their views.
+<b>Coroutines and LiveData:</b> for asynchronous IO and binding data to their views.